SchwarzIT/onyx/apps/docs/src/development/grid.md

 Grid elements span the number of columns that is assigned to them.
 If there are less columns available than an element is assigned, it will span all columns of the row.

-Additionally, an element can also be configured to span a specific amount of columns for a minimum breakpoint (TODO: Add link to breakpoint UX definition).
+Additionally, an element can also be configured to span a specific amount of columns for a minimum breakpoint.
+To learn about the grid breakpoints, please refer to the [design system docs](/basics/breakpoints-grid#breakpoints).
 Multiple span definitions can then be combined to resize an element based on the breakpoint.

 ## Example